priyankt68/kafka-introduction/README.md

 # Introduction

-  Kafka - High throughput pub sub based messaging engine.
+  Kafka - High throughput pub-sub based messaging engine.

  * Enterprise messaging architecture.
- * Data can come in from variety of data sources.
+ * Data can come in from a variety of data sources.
  * Dealing with multiple consumers is extremely easy and configurable.
- * High reliable and fault tolerant - If one of the servers responsible for forwarding incoming messages fail - there are multiple nodes which take care of it.
+ * High reliable and fault tolerant - If one of the servers/kafka brokers responsible for forwarding incoming messages fail - there are multiple nodes which take care of it.
  * Its messaging broker for heavy usage.

 # General Usecases